|

 The Domino cross platform start/stop and diagnostic script has been written

-to unify and simplify running Domino on Linux and Unix.
+to unify and simplify running Domino on Linux and UNIX.
 The start script

 is designed to be "one-stop shopping" for all kind of operations done on the

-Unix prompt.
+Linux/UNIX prompt.
 The script can start and stop the server, provides an interactive

 console and run NSD in different flavors.